r3hmi/r3hmi/README.md

 #### 👾 01 · Causal Decision Intelligence for Delivery Networks

+**Causal AI for Intervention-Aware Logistics Optimisation**

-**Stack:** `Python` · `SimPy` · `EconML` · `CausalML` · `OR-Tools` · `GeoPandas` · `PyTorch` · `Streamlit`
+**Stack:** `Python` · `PyTorch` · `DoWhy` · `EconML` · `CausalML` · `OR-Tools` · `NetworkX` · `MLflow` · `Microsoft Fabric`

-A simulation and decision-intelligence platform for evaluating operational interventions across two-sided delivery marketplaces.

-The system combines discrete-event simulation, heterogeneous treatment-effect estimation and constrained optimisation to test interventions such as rider incentives, shift allocation and spatial load balancing.
+Causal Decision Intelligence for Delivery Networks is a decision-optimisation platform that combines causal inference, treatment-effect modelling and operations research to determine which interventions are most likely to improve last-mile delivery performance.

+DoWhy, EconML and CausalML estimate the causal impact of actions such as rerouting, driver reassignment and capacity reallocation, while OR-Tools optimises resulting operational decisions across the delivery network.
+PyTorch supports predictive and policy models, NetworkX represents delivery dependencies and causal structures, MLflow tracks experiments and decision policies, and Microsoft Fabric provides the analytical layer for evaluating service levels, intervention effectiveness and operational value.

 **Status:** `In Development`